 But surprisingly, it’s not all dread.
 Alice and Jake’s relationship is magnetic.
 They pulled me in.
 Richmond is at her best when writing about Jake’s observations about his beloved:

 I’ll be honest.
 Every time I glimpse the collar, or just glimpse my wife—sitting or standing upright, chin straight ahead—it makes me sense how committed she really is.
 Each night, I help her wash beneath the collar, running a warm, soapy washcloth over her skin, threading it between the fiberglass stays.
 As I watch her, as I cook for her, as I make love to her, as we hold hands in front of the television, what I never say to my wife, what I never confess, is this: Our marriage was my idea, my way of keeping her, yet here we are, just a few months into it, and she has already sacrificed so much more than I have.

 We all want to be seen by our partners, and this concept is never clearer than it is through Jake’s detailed descriptions of Alice.
 He remembers everything and truly understands why her background has made her more susceptible to the idea of The Pact.
 Without these revelations, Alice would have never accepted the crazy requirements that The Pact mandates.

 Even with plot elements that would normally seem impossible, Richmond is so good that this sane couple following The Pact was not only believable, but downright fascinating.
 I couldn’t turn the pages fast enough.

-I loved this story.
-It made me realize I’m not the skeptic I think I am.
-I found that the goals of The Pact were incredibly romantic and admirable.
-In a world where the divorce rate is at fifty percent and there is no end to our culture’s growing self-centeredness—I understood the aims of The Pact.
+In a world where the divorce rate is at fifty percent and there’s no end to our culture’s growing self-centeredness—I understood the aims of The Pact.

 Is there anything more beautiful than complete devotion?
-Selflessness is so rarely seen these days, so when done right, it can make you rethink everything, especially about how you treat the one you love.
+Selflessness is so rarely seen, so when done right, it can make you rethink everything, especially about how you treat the one you love.